brodieG/ggbg/DEVNOTES.md

 * If there is no geom width, then use the dodge width.
 * Preserve only works if all the widths are the same.
 * If there is no dodge width, use the geom width.
+* Do we just ignore the `width` aesthetic if present?
+Yes, under the assumption that `xmin` and `xmax` will have been computed?
+What if we don't have dodge width?
+Do we take `width` aesthetic before default dodge?

 ## Ggplot Doc Issues